Melee (game): Publication history

 While working at Metagaming Concepts in 1977, Steve Jackson created Ogre, a small, cheap, fast two-player microgame packaged in a ziplock bag.
 This became the first in a line of almost two dozen Metagaming products titled "MicroGames".

-At the time Jackson was also playing the new fantasy roleplaying game Dungeons & Dragons, but he found the various-sized polyhedral dice irritating, and the combat rules confusing and unsatisfying, particularly the lack of tactics.
-Jackson had originally joined the Society for Creative Anachronism to gain a more visceral understanding of actual combat, and based on his experiences, he designed Melee, which became the third game in the MicroGame series.
+At the time Jackson was also playing the new fantasy roleplaying game Dungeons & Dragons, but he considered the various-sized polyhedral dice from that game "irritating", and the combat rules "confusing and unsatisfying", especially the lack of tactics.
+Jackson had also joined the Society for Creative Anachronism to find a closer understanding of actual combat, and based on his experiences, he designed Melee, which became the third game in the MicroGame series.

-When designing Melee, Jackson saw the possibility of expanding it into a full fantasy roleplaying game that could compete with D&D and started to design one.
-Even before Melee was released, Metagaming started advertising that full RPG system, The Fantasy Trip.
-Jackson also put together the magic rules, which were published as the sixth in the MicroGame line, Wizard (1978).
+While designing the game, Jackson saw the opportunity of expanding the Melee game into a full system of fantasy roleplaying rules that could be used to compete with D&D and started to design this RPG.
+Even before they released Melee, Metagaming began to advertise that role-playing system, The Fantasy Trip.
+Jackson also designed the magic rules, which Metagaming published as the sixth in the MicroGame line, Wizard (1978).

-Metagaming then published MicroQuest #1, Death Test (1978), which was a short adventure for use with Melee or Wizard.
-Jackson planned for The Fantasy Trip to be released as a boxed set, but publisher Howard M. Thompson decided that the price was too high and so he split the product into four books: Advanced Melee (1980), which had the combat extensions to the Melee system, Advanced Wizard (1980), which had the magic extensions, In the Labyrinth (1980), which had the Games Master rules, and Tollenkar's Lair (1980), which was an adventure.
+Metagaming then published MicroQuest #1, Death Test (1978), which was a short adventure scenario that could be used with either Melee or Wizard.
+Jackson intended for The Fantasy Trip to be published as a boxed set, but publisher Howard M. Thompson decided that the price was too high and so he split the game into four separate books: Advanced Melee (1980), which expanded the Melee system, Advanced Wizard (1980), In the Labyrinth (1980), and the adventure Tollenkar's Lair (1980).